 We have also entered into an indefinite term employment agreement with Mr. Abiteboul in compliance with local practice and pursuant to the laws of France where he resides.
 In April 2010, the Compensation Committee approved an amendment to Mr. Abiteboul's employment agreement.
 The amendment provides for a secondment arrangement with Cheniere Supply & Marketing, Inc. and Mr. Abiteboul.
 Effective April 30, 2010, Mr. Abiteboul was seconded by the Company to the Company's London office, which serves as the head office of the English branch of Cheniere Supply & Marketing, Inc., for the purposes of pursuing LNG supply for the Company.
 Cheniere Supply & Marketing, Inc. entered into a lease for a London apartment and makes direct payments to the landlord to cover Mr. Abiteboul's temporary housing costs in the U.K. Cheniere Supply & Marketing, Inc. also pays for the cost of utilities, insurance and certain council taxes related to the London apartment.
 Mr. Abiteboul also receives tax equalization payments for a portion of the taxes he incurs as a result of the secondment.
 The costs related to Mr. Abiteboul's U.K. housing together with the tax equalization payments cannot exceed 200,000 Euros per year in the aggregate pursuant to his secondment arrangement.
 The Company has also paid for the cost of certain return visits to France for Mr. Abiteboul.
-In addition, the Company paid one-time installation costs related to the commencement of Mr. Abiteboul's secondment and reasonable fees related to Mr. Abiteboul's individual tax planning and preparation of his tax declaration.
-Mr. Abiteboul uses a car owned by the Company.
-In addition, the Company pays the costs of personal tax services, club memberships and home telecommunication services for Mr. Abiteboul.
+In addition, the Company paid one-time installation costs related to the commencement of Mr. Abiteboul's secondment and reasonable fees related to Mr. Abiteboul tax planning and preparation of his tax declaration.
+Mr. Abiteboul.
 The Company also makes contributions to a discretionary French retirement plan on behalf of Mr. Abiteboul.